Salary support for businesses: the Coronavirus Job Retention Scheme

 Personal Service Companies (“PSCs”)

-We will continue to keep you updated in the coming days, weeks and months, as the government releases more detail on the JRS and the support available for the self-employed.
+We will continue to keep you updated in the coming days, weeks and months, as the government releases more detail of the support available for individuals and businesses.

-Please continue to use the main telephone number, 01892 546546, or any of our usual channels to communicate with our team.
+Please get in touch with your usual contact if you'd like any assistance with the support available.
+Please continue to use the main telephone number, 01892 546546, or any of our usual channels, to communicate with our team.
 If the main line is busy, please do leave a message and we will get back to you.

-Please note that the information above is based on our understanding and interpretation of the government's guidance as of 5pm on Wednesday 25 March 2020.
+Please note: The information above is based on our understanding and interpretation of the government's guidance as of 4pm on Thursday 14 May 2020.
 Changes to government guidance on a daily basis may mean that this information is not accurate or complete beyond this time.